 If you simply pull the barbell off the floor without actively engaging your quads, then the chances your hips shoot up out of the bottom is higher.

 First, think about taking the slack out of the barbell (click to read my complete guide).

 In short, taking the slack out of the barbell is when you slightly pull up on the barbell to create tension between you and the barbell prior to executing the lift.

 Second, think about ‘pushing the floor away’ to start the pull.
 If you think of the deadlift as a ‘push’ rather than a ‘pull’, you’ll use more quads vs glutes off the floor.
-This will ensure your torso and hip angle remains unchanged when the barbell is traveling from the floor to the knee.
+This will ensure your torso and hip angle for deadlifts remains unchanged when the barbell is traveling from the floor to the knee.

 Check out my full article on Deadlift Cues.

 5. Ensure The Barbell Is On Your Shins When You Start